 15. When done, the water will be gone and the rice should be tender and fluffy.
 Stir with a spoon or fluff the rice with a fork.

 16. Serve the Mexican rice hot by itself or with your favorite sides like a fresh salad.
-Like you see in the photos, I served this vibrant rice dish with mushrooms and mix veggies quesadilla.
+Like you see in the photos, I served this vibrant rice dish with Mushroom Quesadilla.

 It’s delicious to enjoy with a fresh green salad or tomato salad, or with other Mexican dishes.
 Try my recipes for Refried Beans, Homemade Salsa, Guacamole, and Easy Vegetarian Tacos for more great southwestern flavors.